 - Is your cat drinking enough water?
 If not, it just might not like the look of the water in the bowl.
 Try making things more interesting with a cat water fountain.

-Like we said, cats are fussy eaters, but there’s a whole industry built around catering for them!
+Like we said, cats are fussy eaters, but there’s a whole industry built around catering for them, not to mention at entire Journal of Applied Animal Science to provide guidlines on how best to do it.
 We hope you now have a better understanding of the options, and you’re a step closer to hassle free cat mealtimes!